robfatland/serverless/azure/tutorial.md

 to auto-generate Azure Functions, i.e. do this same task in an automated manner.

-## 4 Switching to Visual Studio Code
+## 4 Switching to Visual Studio Code (VSCode)

 We now depart from the Azure portal in favor of a local development application called Visual Studio Code, abbreviated VSCode.
-On the one hand looking at the Azure cloud through the portal gives a pretty undisguised view of the fact that cloud computing comes with a lot of details.
+Looking at the Azure cloud through the portal illustrates that cloud computing comes with a lot of details.
 However it would be nice to work in a more streamlined environment without the profusion of detail; and that is just what VSCode is.

+An installer may be found at [https://code.visualstudio.com/](https://code.visualstudio.com/).
+Default installation on a PC is `C:\Users\myusername\AppData\Local\Programs\Microsoft VS Code`.
+Default installation adds VSCode to PATH (requires shell restart).

 Install if necessary and start up the Visual Studio Code (VSCode) application on